EvaMaeRey/ggplot2-extension-cookbook/README.md

 rendered output.
 Consider that ggplot(mtcars, aes(wt, mpg)) +
 stat\_identity() and ggplot(mtcars, aes(wt, mpg)) + geom\_point() render
 identical ggplot objects, but the later might feel more descriptive of the resultant plot.
+Between these two options, the preference for the geom evident in the data t; on Github, there are 788 R language files containing ‘stat\_identity’ whereas a staggering 261-thousand R language files contain ‘geom\_point’.
 Furthermore, when it comes to excitement about ggplot2 extension packages, new geoms really rule the day, see (<https://albert-rapp.de/posts/ggplot2-tips/20_ggplot_extensions/ggplot_extensions>;
 And slide 38 in C. Scherer’s ‘Favorite ggplot2 extensions’
 <https://www.cedricscherer.com/slides/RLadiesTunis-2021-favorite-ggplot-extensions.pdf>)